giacomorebonato/giacomorebonato/src/md-pages/blog/2020-08-21-awareness.md

 Bad sleep to me means to throw the next day straight into the bin, I can survive the workday, but I don't really think soberly.
 This is a second symptom:

-> start to think and doing something and suddenly switching to something else like I
+> start doing something and then finding myself doing something else without having control of myself
 > didn't have control of my concentration, another precious thing to me.

 Now the lock down is loosened, but still I find myself disoriented from time to time.
 I am managing may day by day strictly, but trying not to fill every moment; planning one main thing to do the next day and trying to put my focus and joy around it.
 It seems something easily achievable... yet I have to be careful that this never goes out of my control.